U.S. Highway 60 Socorro Alignment Study

 EXISTING CONDITIONS

-As part of the Phase A study process, the team has been collecting data on the existing conditions for the roadway, right-of-way, existing bridge, geotechnical, drainage, utilities, safety, traffic, land
+As part of the Phase A study process, the study team collected data on the existing conditions for the roadway, right-of-way, existing bridge, geotechnical, drainage, utilities, safety, traffic, land use, environmental, cultural and biological resources, and socioeconomic conditions that helped to identify the needs for improvement and guided the development of alternatives evaluated during the Phase B process.

 WEST - RURAL SEGMENT (Milepost 135.5 to 138.1)